Staphylococcal scalded skin syndrome: Signs and symptoms

 The disease presents with the widespread formation of fluid-filled blisters that are thin walled and easily ruptured, and the patient can be positive for Nikolsky's sign.
+SSSS bears a resemblance to thermal burns or scalding, hence the condition's name.

 Ritter's disease of the newborn is the most severe form of SSSS, with similar signs and symptoms.
 SSSS often includes a widespread painful erythroderma, often involving the face, diaper, and other intertriginous areas.
 Extensive areas of desquamation might be present.
 Perioral crusting and fissuring are seen early in the course.
 Unlike toxic epidermal necrolysis, SSSS spares the mucous membranes.

 Children with SSSS may exhibit fussiness or irritability, tiredness, fever, redness of the skin, easily broken fluid-filled blisters that leave an area of moist, tender, painful skin, and large sheets of the top layer of skin that easily peel away.

 The condition is most common in children under 6 years, but can be seen in adults who are immunosuppressed or have kidney failure.